 If you do choose to have an online wedding gift registry, you can find our top five picks here.

 Curious to know more?
-Learn about how Gravy works here or if you're ready to dive in, you can get started for free here.
+Learn about how Hitchd works here or if you're ready to dive in, you can get started for free here.

 We’ve brought together advice, articles, and inspiration on our Advice & Ideas blog to help you find your feet.